 Juniper Networks (JNPR) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the computer network equipment maker had gained 0.45% over the past month.
-This has outpaced the Computer and Technology sector's loss of 0.5% and the S&P 500's loss of 0.97% in that time.
+Prior to today's trading, shares of the computer network equipment maker had gained 2.14% over the past month.
+This has outpaced the Computer and Technology sector's loss of 0.64% and the S&P 500's gain of 0.11% in that time.

-Wall Street will be looking for positivity from Juniper Networks as it approaches its next earnings report date.
-In that report, analysts expect Juniper Networks to post earnings of $0.53 per share.
-This would mark a year-over-year decline of 3.64%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.27 billion, up 4.12% from the year-ago period.
+Juniper Networks will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.53, down 3.64% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.27 billion, up 4.12% from the prior-year quarter.

-JNPR's full-year Zacks Consensus Estimates are calling for earnings of $1.71 per share and revenue of $4.71 billion.
-These results would represent year-over-year changes of +10.32% and +5.89%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.71 per share and revenue of $4.71 billion.
+These totals would mark changes of +10.32% and +5.89%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Juniper Networks.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for Juniper Networks should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Juniper Networks is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Juniper Networks is currently a Zacks Rank #3 (Hold).

-It is also worth noting that JNPR currently has a PEG ratio of 2.03.
+It is also worth noting that JNPR currently has a PEG ratio of 2.1.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Wireless Equipment industry currently had an average PEG ratio of 1.7 as of yesterday's close.
+JNPR's industry had an average PEG ratio of 1.75 as of yesterday's close.

 The Wireless Equipment industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 173, putting it in the bottom 32% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 177, which puts it in the bottom 31% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.